-About my role: My main role is within the office and my duties entail: dealing with enquires, taking and processing bookings, managing invoices and expenses as well as contributing to the organisation of the events.
+About my role: My main role is within the office and I work with our small team to ensure that all the tasks are completed in a timely manner.
 Alongside this I also work at the shows on the admission gate or doing odd jobs to ensure the event runs smoothly.

 More about me: Due to my budding passion for business, I took a ‘Business Enterprise and Entrepreneurship’ course at college.
 Inspired by the this, I have started plans for a future business.
 Another passion of mine, is travelling and I aspire to live in another country to experience new cultures.

 Favourite car: One of the gentlemen that regularly attends our events owns a beautiful Morris Van manufactured in 1969.
 So far this is my favourite classic car.